flegall/monopack/packages/monopack-dependency-collector/README.md

 ### Some alternatives

-You can used versions and make [LernaJS](https://lernajs.io/) manage versions :
+You can usedversions and make [LernaJS](https://lernajs.io/) manage versions :

 * You would:
   * bundle each of your monorepo internal dependencies as a Lerna package (optionally, you can bundle the package with babel or webpack),